-Exeter v Worcester (Sat)
+Simmonds stars as Exeter thrash Worcester

-Premiership: Exeter Chiefs v Worcester Warriors (Sat)
+Premiership: Exeter Chiefs 42-5 Worcester Warriors - Sam Simmonds scores twice on return

 Last updated on .From the section Rugby Union